Beyond Traffic Matrix: DELTA -- A DAG-Aware OCS Logical Topology Optimization for AIDCs: Computation-communication DAG-aware Optimization of Logical Topology for OCS-AIDC

 Leveraging the stability within each of these $K$ intervals allows a concise set of variables (e.g., $y_{m,k}$, $w_{m,k}$, and $\Delta_k$) to sufficiently characterize the entire temporal horizon, obviating the need to track the system at fixed, fine-grained time steps.
 This approach fundamentally decouples the problem size from temporal granularity, thereby avoiding the variable explosion inherent in high-resolution time slicing and significantly reducing the MILP solution space.
 The rigorous mathematical formulation is detailed below.

-\textbf{Input Parameters:} \begin{itemize} [leftmargin=*, labelsep=5pt] \item $\mathcal{P}$: The set of all Pods in the OCS-AIDC. \item $\mathcal{G}$: The set of all GPUs in the OCS-AIDC. \item $\mathcal{M}$: The set of inter-pod communication tasks involved in a single training iteration.
-An element $m \in \mathcal{M}$ is defined by a 6-tuple $m \triangleq (i_m, j_m, F_m, V_m, \mathcal{G}^\text{src}_m, \mathcal{G}^\text{dst}_m)$, representing the source Pod, destination Pod, number of concurrent flows (where communication between a pair of GPUs corresponds to one flow), data volume, source GPU set, and destination GPU set, respectively.
-Notably, to reduce the problem scale, synchronous communication tasks triggered from multiple GPUs and sharing the identical source-destination Pod pair (e.g., PP/DP communication tasks from all GPUs within the same stage) are aggregated into a single communication task, with its flow count accumulated accordingly.
+\textbf{Input Parameters:} \begin{itemize} [leftmargin=*, labelsep=5pt] \item $\mathcal{P}$: The set of all pods in the OCS-AIDC. \item $\mathcal{G}$: The set of all GPUs in the OCS-AIDC. \item $\mathcal{M}$: The set of inter-pod communication tasks involved in a single training iteration.
+An element $m \in \mathcal{M}$ is defined by a 6-tuple $m \triangleq (i_m, j_m, F_m, V_m, \mathcal{G}^\text{src}_m, \mathcal{G}^\text{dst}_m)$, representing the source pod, destination pod, number of concurrent flows (where communication between a pair of GPUs corresponds to one flow), data volume, source GPU set, and destination GPU set, respectively.
+Notably, to reduce the problem scale, synchronous communication tasks triggered from multiple GPUs and sharing the same source-destination pod pair (e.g., PP/DP communication tasks from all GPUs within the same stage) are aggregated into a single communication task, with their flow counts accumulated accordingly.
 Note that \textbf{O2} is exploited through the joint incorporation of $F_m$ and $V_m$ into the formulation, ensuring that resource allocation matches instantaneous flow concurrency rather than relying solely on data volume. \item $\mathcal{D}$: The set of temporal dependencies among communication tasks.
-The element $(m_{\text{pre}}, m, \delta_{m_{\text{pre}} \to m}) \in \mathcal{D}$ indicates that the successor task $m$ can only start after a rigid time interval of $\delta_{m_{\text{pre}} \to m}$ following the completion of the predecessor task $m_{\text{pre}}$.
-Note that incorporating the a priori knowledge of $\mathcal{M}$ and $\mathcal{D}$ (the DAG of LLM training) exploits \textbf{O1} for proactive topology engineering and \textbf{O3} for DP flow-staggering-aware topology optimization. \item $\Phi_\text{src}(g)$, $\Phi_\text{dst}(g)$: The set of communication tasks originating from and destined for GPU $g$. \item $U_p$: The maximum number of available OCS ports for the training job in Pod $p$, generally constrained to the number of allocated GPUs in that Pod for fairness purposes. \item $L_{i,j}$: The number of binary bits required to represent the maximum number of optical circuits between Pod $i$ and Pod $j$, defined as $\lfloor \log_2(\min(U_i, U_j)) \rfloor + 1$. \item $B$: The maximum network injection bandwidth of a single NIC, which is assumed to be identical to the bandwidth capacity of a single OCS port. \item $K$: The maximum index of time intervals within the considered time horizon. \item $M$: A large positive constant. \end{itemize}
+An element $(m_{\text{pre}}, m, \delta_{m_{\text{pre}} \to m}) \in \mathcal{D}$ indicates that the successor task $m$ can start only after a rigid time interval of $\delta_{m_{\text{pre}} \to m}$ following the completion of the predecessor task $m_{\text{pre}}$.
+Note that incorporating the a priori knowledge of $\mathcal{M}$ and $\mathcal{D}$ (the DAG of LLM training) exploits \textbf{O1} for proactive topology engineering and \textbf{O3} for DP flow-staggering-aware topology optimization. \item $\Phi_\text{src}(g)$, $\Phi_\text{dst}(g)$: The set of communication tasks originating from and destined for GPU $g$. \item $U_p$: The maximum number of available OCS ports for the training job in pod $p$, generally constrained to the number of allocated GPUs in that pod for fairness purposes. \item $L_{i,j}$: The number of binary bits required to represent the maximum number of optical circuits between pod $i$ and pod $j$, defined as $\lfloor \log_2(\min(U_i, U_j)) \rfloor + 1$. \item $B$: The traffic injection rate of a single NIC; correspondingly, each optical circuit is modeled as providing bandwidth $B$, as OCS is rate-transparent. \item $K$: The maximum index of time intervals within the considered time horizon. \item $M$: A large positive constant. \end{itemize}